organicnz/vpnservice/README.md

 The application can be deployed using Docker Compose or through the provided GitHub Actions workflow:

 1. Set up your production server with Docker and Docker Compose installed
-2. Configure your production environment variables
+2. Configure your GitHub Secrets for secure deployment
-3. Run `docker-compose -f docker-compose.prod.yml up -d`
+3. Deploy using the GitHub Actions workflow or run `docker-compose -f docker-compose.prod.yml up -d`

 ### CI/CD

 The project includes GitHub Actions workflows for continuous integration and deployment:

-- `.github/workflows/ci.yml`: Runs tests and linting on every push
-- `.github/workflows/deploy.yml`: Deploys to production when merging to main branch
+- `.github/workflows/workflow.yml`: Tests, builds, and deploys the application securely using GitHub Secrets

 ## Project Structure